 The Mongoose Impasse is assembled with disc brakes which are always a tricky choice when it comes to cheaper bike models, but reviews suggest that they are fairly decent and reliable.

 A high quality handcrafted aluminium frame amazes with is durability and stiffness, and combined with Tektro IO Plus Mechanical Disc Brakes with 6 rotors it guarantees a smooth and safe ride.
-The Diamondback Overdrive is a hardtail with oversized 29 inch wheels, which means it's a little bit harder to manouver but allows to negotiate biggest obstacles easily.
+The Diamondback Overdrive is a hardtail with oversized 29 inch wheels, which means it's a little bit harder to maneuver but allows to negotiate biggest obstacles easily.

-This model is currently available in three attractive colour schemes: while, red and black.
+This model is currently available in three attractive colour schemes: white, red and black.
 Offering much more than what should be expected from an inexpensive mountain bike, the Diamondback Overdrive is an absolute number one in our ranking.

-Diamondback Lux Women's Mountain Bike
+Read Diamondback Overdrive 29er Mountain Bike Review.

 In our article about best mountain bikes under $300 we emphasized that models dedicated for men were usually equipped with much better components, but it's enough to add just 200$ to have an entirely different situation.
 The Diamondback Lux Women's Mountain Bike is one of the best models in our ranking, both when it comes to its beautiful design and high quality components.